deployphp/recipes/docs/hipchat.md

 ## Usage

-Since you should only notify Hipchat room of a successfull deployment, the `hipchat:notify` task should be executed right at the end.
+Since you should only notify Hipchat room of a successful deployment, the `hipchat:notify` task should be executed right at the end.

 ```php
 after('deploy', 'hipchat:notify');